dapr/community/ADMINISTRATORS.md

 The administrator role is permanently removed in case any of the following:
 * Expiration of the 6 months term as administrator
 * Administrator is no longer a maintainer in Dapr
-* STC votes with 3/5 majority to remove administrator
+* STC votes with simple majority to remove administrator
 * Administrator joins as an STC member

 ## Suspension